rodri2d2/FlutterMoveApp/README.md

-# Flutter MovieBD App
+# Flutter Movie App
-A simple Movie Data Base que allows the user to see last added movies, most popular ones and search to for a title.
+A simple Movie Data Base that allows the user to see last added movies, most popular ones and search to for a title.

 <br />